steve904/doc-and-blog/content/blog/humpday.md

   type: stackbit_page_meta
 layout: post
 ---
+*Great view image by Keino Ken - Unsplash*

 ## A Floor Perhaps

 ![](/images/meagan-stone-unsplash.jpg)
+*Megan Stone - Unsplash*

 Looking at putting in a hardwood floor.
 The wood is hickory and it is 5" wide and a variety of lengths.
+(The flooring in the picture is not hickory)

 *   Nails for nail gun
 *   Air tank